snowcoders/sortier-vscode/README.md

-# Sortier for Visual Studio Code
+<h1 align="center">Sortier for Visual Studio Code</h1>
+<h2 align="center">An opinionated Code Sorter</h2>

-Visual Studio Code extension that allows you to run [Sortier](https://github.com/snowcoders/sortier) from the IDE
+Sortier for Visual Studio Code is an extension that allows you to run [Sortier](https://github.com/snowcoders/sortier) from the IDE

 Sortier is an opinionated code sorter similar to how Prettier is a opinionated code formatter.
 Given a file, it parses then figures out how to sort and rearrange source code in a consistent way.